VerdigrisTech/ember-cli-deploy-ghpages/README.md

 ### gitRemoteUrl (`required`)

 The URL that corresponds to your GitHub repository.
+The plugin will push the built dist files under the `gh-pages` branch on this repository.

 _Default:_ `undefined`